 Situated at the foot of Huishan Mountain, Huishan Ancient Town is an outdoor museum showcasing the fascinating history and culture of Wuxi.
 Take time out to relish the treasured stories through the town's historical relics, ancient buildings and ancestral halls.
 Amongst the highlights are Longguang Pagoda, an iconic symbol that offers spectacular views of the city, and Huishan Spring, also known as "The Second Best Spring in the World".

-- Approximately 2.5 hours’ drive from Shanghai Pudong International Airport
+- 2.5 hours’ drive from Shanghai Pudong International Airport

-- Approximately 40 minutes’ speed train ride from downtown Shanghai (Wuxi is about 125 km from Shanghai)
+- 40 minutes’ speed train ride from downtown Shanghai (Wuxi is about 125 km from Shanghai)

-- Approximately 5 minutes’ drive from Wuxi Railway Station
+- 5 minutes’ drive from Wuxi Railway Station

 Occupying an enviable location in the heart of the Zhongshan Road business and shopping district, our hotel in Wuxi, China is close to many tourist attractions, from historical relics to modern-day enjoyments.